 Mainstream “vape culture” tends to favor high-end equipment made by independent manufacturers.
-Many vapers are former smokers who don’t trust Big Tobacco with their lungs.
+Many vapers are former smokers who don’t trust Big Tobacco (one of the essential sin stocks) with their lungs.

 Some of these independent manufacturers are tradable, making them “pure” vape stocks.
 However, they tend to be younger and smaller companies – penny stocks that trade over the counter.

 Two of the most prominent pure vape plays are Electronic Cigarettes International Group (OTC: ECIG) and Vape Holdings (OTC: VAPE).

 As you can see, their performances over the last year have been very mixed.
 Despite being very similar competitors, one is up almost 100%.
 The other is down almost 100%.